pkgamma/spotify-classical/README.md

-# Classical Music Access
+# Spotify Classical

-Classical Music Access is a web application built with Next.js and React that aims to make classical music more accessible to a wider audience.
+Spotify Classical is a web application built with Next.js and React that aims to make classical music more accessible to a wider audience.
 The application utilizes the Open Opus API and Spotify API to provide users with access to a vast collection of classical music metadata and Spotify playback capabilities.

 ## Features